Confidentiality Interview Questions

 Discreet: Being careless with personal or corporate matters can put colleagues in very weird situations and lead to legal risks for your company.

-Ethical: Candidates with strong judgmental skills are able to determine what information is classified and who should have access to confidential data.
+Ethical: Candidates with strong judgmental skills can determine what information is classified and who should have access to confidential data.

-Professional: Employees who stay away from office gossips and respect co-workers’ privacy are more likely to handle confidential data with care.
+Professional: Employees who stay away from office gossip and respect co-workers’ privacy are more likely to handle confidential data with care.

 If required, include short assessments to know how candidates deal with situations that require good confidentiality skills.
 For example: